SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 I savor the moment, her soft lips, my hooves holding her, her teary eyes.

-My eyes start to water too.
+My eyes start to water, too.

 *It's everything I imagined, and more.*

 We hold the kiss for a while, until I unfortunately end it.

-"Pinkie…" I breath.
+"Pinkie…" I breathe.

 "Dashie…" Pinkie breathes.